Kaiser-Yang/Kaiser-Yang.github.io/_posts/2024-08-12-spring-intro.md

 ### `@Named` and `@ManagedBean`

-These two annotations are used to specify that the current class is a bean, which are similar to `@Bean` but from `JSR330`.
+These two annotations are used to specify that the current **class** is a bean, which are similar to `@Bean` but from `JSR330`.

-### `@Order`, `@Priority`
+### `@Order`

+This is used to specify the order of beans in the IoC container.

-Annotations for specifying the priorities of beans.
+**NOTE**: `@Order` can not be used to specify the injection priority of beans.

-For `@Order` and `@Priority`, lower value means higher priority.

-When injecting beans to collections, the beans with higher priorities will appear at the beginning part.
+### `@Priority`

+This is used to specify the priority of a bean.
+Smaller values indicate higher priority.

+When injecting beans,
+the bean with the highest priority will be injected first.

 ### `@Primary` and `@Fallback`